phuctrandai/Udacity-DevOps-P2/README.md

   ![Architectural Diagram](https://github.com/phuctrandai/Udacity-DevOps-P2/blob/main/screenshots/System%20Diagram.jpg)

 * To run this project, you need to follow the below steps:
-  - Setup Continuous Integration (CI) with GitHub Action and running Test, Lint from the Makefile, requirements.txt.
-You can see the code setup CI in the file.github/workflows/pythonapp.yml.
+* Setup Continuous Integration (CI) with GitHub Action and running Test, Lint from the Makefile, requirements.txt.
+You can see the code setup CI in the file .github/workflows/pythonapp.yml.
-  - Next, we will create an Azure App Service to run the application using Terraform.
+* Next, we will create an Azure App Service to run the application using Terraform.
 This can be completed by running the file Terraform/main.tf with the below command line:
 ```bash
 terraform plan
 terraform apply
 ```
-  - The final step is setup Continuous Delivery (CD) with Azure Pipelines to deploy the application to the Azure App Service.
+* The final step is setup Continuous Delivery (CD) with Azure Pipelines to deploy the application to the Azure App Service.
 You can see the code setup CD in the file azure-pipelines.yml.

 See the video demo at the end of the page to learn how to setup in more detail.
 And the result will be these screenshots: